loader image

 There are a few reasons why a business may choose to append external data to its existing records:

-• To fill gaps in the information, such as missing contact information like email addresses or phone numbers.
-Let’s say you ask customers to fill out a survey and they’re required to provide one form of contact—phone or email.
-But, you want to have both forms for future outreach.
-You can append the missing contact information to ensure you have a complete record for each customer.
+• To fill information gaps, such as missing contact information.
+Let’s say you ask customers to fill out a survey about your latest product launch.
+On the form, they’re required to provide one form of contact—phone or email.
+However, you later decide you want to have both forms of contact for future outreach.
+Using a data append, you can source and add the missing contact information to ensure you have a complete record for each customer.

-• To add specificity to your current marketing efforts by narrowing down your target audience.
-For example, imagine you’re marketing a moving truck business.
-In the past, you’ve marketed to all homeowners with little return on investment.
-This could be because your audience is too broad—not all homeowners are planning to move anytime soon.
-You’d want to append data about prospects who are planning to move or currently doing so to improve your ROI.
+• To narrow down your target audience.
+Perhaps you work in marketing for a moving truck business.
+In the past, you’ve marketed to all homeowners with little return on your investment (ROI).
+In this case, your audience is likely too broad—not all homeowners are planning to move in the near future.
+To solve this problem, you can append lifestyle data to determine which customers are planning to move and target them to improve your ROI.

-However, it’s important to remember that data appends are just one step in the process of creating a comprehensive marketing strategy—and, they’re rarely the first step in that process.
-Strategizing around what data will need to be appended and how that data will be used in your marketing efforts occurs outside of the data append process.
-Appending data is the task you complete to gain the assets needed to carry out your overall strategy.
+Remember that data appends are just one step in creating a comprehensive marketing strategy.
+While strategizing about what data to append and how you’ll use that data in your marketing efforts occurs outside of the data append process, a data append is the task you complete to gain the assets needed to carry out your overall strategy.

-The process of appending data can vary slightly depending on the information that’s needed to supplement your specific marketing efforts.
-A great example of this is the difference between batch append and real-time append, each of which shines in a different marketing scenario.
+The process of appending data can vary slightly depending on the information needed to supplement your specific marketing efforts.
+The two main types of data append processes are batch appends and real-time appends, which both shine in different marketing scenarios.

 Batch Append

 Batch append describes the process of appending data to your records—or your client’s database—in batches.
-It most closely resembles the process described in the previous section, since the data is appended in one fell swoop to give the marketing team a comprehensive picture of its audience.
+It most closely resembles the process described in the previous section since the data append occurs in one fell swoop.

 Let’s say you’re creating a direct marketing campaign for a regional pet care business.
-During checkout, patrons are invited to provide either their email address or phone number to register for the business’s rewards program.
-Through this, you’ve secured one of each form of contact for all rewards members—phone number or email address—but not both.
+During checkout, patrons provide either their email address or phone number to register for the business’s rewards program.
+Through this form, you’ve collected one of each form of contact for all rewards members—phone number or email address—but not both.

-You want to conduct a loyalty email campaign specifically targeting rewards members, but you don’t have access to the email addresses for all of these patrons.
-In this instance, you’d conduct a batch append to add the email addresses corresponding to all existing rewards members that are missing that information.
-You may also consider appending demographic or lifestyle information to your records—such as age, gender, marital status, presence of children in the home, and even hobbies—so that you can improve your communications to these members and segment your offers for greater success.
+You want to conduct a loyalty email campaign specifically targeting rewards members, but you don’t have access to the email addresses of all of these patrons.
+In this instance, you’d conduct a batch append to add the email addresses corresponding to all existing rewards members’ records that are missing that information.

 Real-Time Append

-In contrast to batch append, real-time append is an ongoing process.
-With real-time append, data (contact information and demographic attributes) is appended to your records in real-time, building off of a single name, phone number, or postal address.
+In contrast to a batch append, a real-time append is an ongoing process.
+With a real-time append, data is appended to your records in real time, building upon a single name, phone number, or postal address.

 1. A customer visits your—or your client’s—location or website and provides identifying information (such as their name or contact information).